 One day, not too far in the future, I hope to see significantly more people that look like me, parents, people of color, and people of all ages, abilities and backgrounds, cycling year-round in protected, beautiful bike infrastructure, right here in the City of Toronto.
 This cause is personal for me.
 I am here for my kids and for those who are under-represented in the bike community.
-In my work as Managing Director at 8 80 Cities I am committed to building cities that work for everyone.
+I am committed to building cities that work for everyone.
 Outside of work I volunteer with the Bike Brigade, the Blake Boultbee Youth Outreach Service and the Withrow Park Farmers’ Market.
 I advocate loudly for Toronto Community Bikeways Coalition, Friends and Families for Safe Streets, the Toronto Public Library and more.
 I also collaborate directly with elected officials, government entities and community members on social and equity issues.
 I believe the only way that we’ll make our goals a reality, is by building a coalition and working fervently towards our goals, together.

 What are your plans as Bicycle Mayor?